Tsunderarislime/atsui-yo/README.md

 - Choose the temperature threshold to post the audio clip (TBD)

 ## Can I add this bot to my Discord server?
 If you have a way to host it, then sure go ahead.
-You will have to modify *token.txt* beforehand.
+You will have to modify *token.txt* and *owner.txt* beforehand.